What you need to know about sage

 Flowering and fruiting: small bluish-purple tubular flowers are produced in tall spikes in late spring–summer.

-Feeding: plant in a soil enriched with decomposed manure and compost, and mulch each year with compost.
+Feeding: plant in a soil enriched with aged manure and compost, and mulch each year with compost.

 Watering: water only during extended dry periods, or when plants are young.